marcpodgorney81/solirious-demo/README.md

 Alternativley you can run tests using the activity sidebar- details here https://playwright.dev/docs/getting-started-vscode#opening-the-testing-sidebar

+## Test output

+When running a set of tests it will generate an html report - `index.html`, which can be found in the `playwright-report` folder

+This allows you to see details of which tests where run, and also filter by status etc.

 ## Tests in deployment

 The tests are also configured to run as part of the deployment process - see `workflows/playright.yml`